 The form must be received on or before June 30th, so that means you need to take care of this now if this reporting requirement applies to you.
 There are no extensions available for the FBAR.

 Exceptions to the FBAR reporting requirements can be found in the FBAR instructions.
 There are filing exceptions for the following United States persons or foreign financial accounts:

-Foreign financial accounts maintained on a United States military banking facility.
+- Foreign financial accounts are maintained in a United States military banking facility.

 Look to the form’s instructions to determine eligibility for an exception and to review exception requirements.

 A person who holds a foreign financial account may have a reporting obligation even though the account produces no taxable income.